agude/agude.github.io/_posts/2018-11-03-switrs_daylight_saving_time_end_accidents.md

 Just as last time, the [violin plots][violin] below show the distribution of these ratios from the years 2001 to 2017.
-A value greater than 1 means that there are more accidents during the week when DST starts than two weeks after.
+A value greater than 1 means that there are more accidents during the week when DST ends than the week after.

 [violin]: https://en.wikipedia.org/wiki/Violin_plot

-[![Violin plot showing the ratio of accidents per day of the week for the week after the start of daylight saving time, divided by the week two weeks after.][ratio_plot]][ratio_plot]
+[![Violin plot showing the ratio of accidents per day of the week for the week daylight saving time ends, divided by the week after.][ratio_plot]][ratio_plot]

 [ratio_plot]: {{ file_dir }}/accidents_after_end_dst_in_california.svg